How to buy Mondelez International (MDLZ) shares in Australia

 Mondelez International's EBITDA

-Mondelez International's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$5.4 billion (£3.9 billion).
+Mondelez International's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$7.2 billion (£5.7 billion).

-The EBITDA is a measure of a Mondelez International's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Mondelez International's overall financial performance and is widely used to measure stock profitability.

 Mondelez International financials